Matviy-commands/EduBot/SETUP-PC.md

 Double check there are no spaces before or after the `=` sign, and no spaces at the end of the key.

 3. Go to File > Save As.
 In the "Save as type" dropdown, select All Files.
 In the "File name" field, type exactly **.env** as the filename.
-Choose to save this in the project root directory (the folder called `llm_engineering`) and click Save.
+Choose to save this in the project root directory (the folder called `EduBot`) and click Save.

 4. Navigate to the folder where you saved the file in Explorer and ensure it was saved as ".env" not ".env.txt" - if necessary rename it to ".env" -  you might need to ensure that "Show file extensions" is set to "On" so that you see the file extensions.
 Message or email me if that doesn't make sense!